fandipres/to-do-list/README.md

 # todo-backend
-Making a simple todo backend apps for my homework.
+A simple todo backend apps for my homework.